 Step 2 – List out the pain points that you solve: For each benefit, identify what problem or challenge that particular improvement helps to decrease or prevent.

-This will lead to talking more about them than you, which will not only lead to more engaging discussions, but also help you to communicate more clearly on how you can help leading to improved sales and lead generation.
+This will lead to talking more about them than you, which will not only lead to more engaging discussions but also help you to communicate more clearly on how you can help lead to improved sales and lead generation.